timescale/pgai/docs/vectorizer-api-reference.md

 # Vectorizer API reference

-For an overview of Vectorizer and how it works, see [The Vectorizer Guide](./vectorizer.md).
-This document provides an API reference for the Vectorizer functions.
+This page is provides an API reference for Vectorizer functions.
+For an overview of Vectorizer and how it works, see the [Vectorizer Guide](./vectorizer.md).

 A vectorizer provides you with a powerful and automated way to generate and manage LLM embeddings for your PostgreSQL data.
 Here's a summary of what you